 During intermission, WRTI’s Susan Lewis speaks backstage with Louis Lortie and Yannick.

 You don’t want to miss this one.
-That’s this Sunday, from 1 to 3 PM on WRTI 90.1, and streaming at WRTI.org
+That’s this Sunday from 1 to 3 PM on WRTI 90.1, and Monday, at 7 PM on WRTI HD-2, and streaming at WRTI.org.

 Schubert/Liszt – Wanderer Fantasy